 After given more insight on the purpose of the lecture, it was related to the patient’s experience with a chronic illness.
 For example, one patient with rheumatoid arthritis might say the most debilitating issue surrounding her illness is pain, while another patient would say that not being able to play her favorite sport anymore is the worst part.
 The point is to understand your patient all the way through and not just stop at the diagnosis they are given at the hospital.

-The second lecture was about long-term condition & multidisciplinary team.
+The second lecture was about long-term conditions and the multidisciplinary team.
 This entailed the different professions and when they should be implemented into the care of the patient.
 The Coventry students’ homework assignment was a 3,500-word care plan that specifically mapped out the profession that would be used, and when to implement them into the care plan.

 After class was over, we ate lunch together at a local restaurant called The Cozy Club.
 Following lunch we went to the rail station to get our train tickets for Friday, when we will be visiting Warwick Castle.
 After purchasing our tickets, we went to the Coventry Transportation Museum.